DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ![Value Stream Map](media/value_stream_map.png)

 The alternative to Value Stream Mapping is Value Stream Management.
 A Value Stream Management solution, like DevOps Velocity, is continuously ingesting data from the various tools used in the software delivery pipeline and presenting that data in a holistic dashboard providing insight, in almost real time, on not only how efficient the entire software delivery pipeline is but also where in the pipeline opportunities for improvement exist.
-Value Stream Management is a much more scientific approach eliminating the guess work and helping teams make better decisions on where to improve using data instead of making decisions based on opinion.
+Value Stream Management is a much more scientific approach eliminating the guess work and helping teams make better decisions on where to improve using data instead of making decisions based on opinion and guessing.

 ![Value Stream](media/value_stream.png)